…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Acts 8:40 (NASB)

-In Philip’s life, … ministry, preaching the good news of Jesus was a lifestyle,
+In Philip’s life, … ministry, sharing the good news of Jesus was a lifestyle,

 rather than a duty, or a scheduled activity,